Does Semaglutide Make You Tired? Managing Semaglutide Fatigue

 4. Exercise regularly

 Semaglutide is prescribed alongside a balanced diet and increased physical activity.
-However, when you’re tired, exercising is the last thing you feel like doing.
-Many studies show that physical activity increases dopamine levels, which helps boost mood and energy levels.
+However, when you’re tired, the last thing you feel like doing is exercising.
+Many studies show that physical activity increases dopamine levels, boosting mood and energy.

 Start with low-impact exercises like walking, yoga, or light strength training.
 These activities can improve circulation, reduce stress, and enhance overall energy levels without overwhelming your body.